Single Touch Payroll Are You Ready?

 In essence, nothing will change in how you process payroll.
 The main thing is that after each “payroll event” your payroll software provider will need to send some additional reporting information to the ATO.
 This means, every time you do a pay run, you have to send the ATO your STP data.
 That’s where your payroll software comes in.

 As a digital reporting requirement, you will need to ensure you are using an accounting software solution that is Single Touch Payroll enabled.
+There will also be a number of options available for employers who do not use payroll software, such as No-cost and low-cost Single Touch Payroll solutions.

 With STP, the ATO will be able to pre-fill business activity statements (BAS) lables W1 and W2 for employers.
 This will reduce the potential for human error, which can easily occur when going back over finances, and avoids double handling.